Campus Hearing Board FAQ

 Lack of knowledge of a rule is not an excuse for misconduct.
 Every student is responsible for knowing the rules and regulations of the University.
 It is important for you to read the Student Conduct Code found on the Stockton University website.
 Also, if you are unsure about any policies, contact staff at the Office of Student Rights and Responsibilities for clarification.

 Stockton University's Code of Student Conduct is an outline of the University's expectations of behavior that promotes the safety and welfare of the community.
-The Campus Hearing Board process is entirely separate from the court system and furthermore is not a legal process.
-However, it is possible that some of the violations in the Code of Student Conduct are also violations of state or federal law.
-Thus, students may have to face both criminal charges and University disciplinary charges.
+The Campus Hearing Board process is entirely separate from the court system and is not a legal process.
+However, it is possible that some of the violations in the Code of Student Conduct are also violations of local, state or federal law.
+Students may have to face both criminal charges and University disciplinary charges.
 It must be noted that the findings in one area will not be an acceptable challenge to the findings in the other.

 Yes.
 Individuals who are members of the University community have a responsibility to represent themselves in a lawful and responsible manner at all times, both on and off the campus.
 In doing so, members of the University community should know that they will be held accountable for their off-campus actions and/or behaviors as they relate to established laws and regulations of federal, state and local agencies, as well as policies of the University.